-~/ ~/documents ~/software ~/pictures ~/harmful.txt github (opens in new tab)
+~/ ~/documents ~/software ~/pictures github (opens in new tab)

 Bill Me Up Boss

-Bills are often incomplete, negating their value as realization can be both complex and time-consuming.
-Packaging with Nix dramatically reduces this overhead by providing the ability to step through a derivation’s entire dependency graph, capturing all relevant metadata against each component.
+Software packages often need to be provided with a fully realized SBOM (software bill of materials) to meet regulatory requirements within various industries and jurisdictions.
+As a fundamental component of modern software security and supply chain integrity, providing a complete itemized inventory of all components, libraries, and dependencies used in both the build and runtime environments helps packagers demonstrate vulnerability management, license compliance, and risk assessment practices.
+Bills are often incomplete, negating their value, as their realization can be both complex and time-consuming.
+Packaging with Nix dramatically reduces this overhead by providing the ability to step through a derivation’s entire dependency graph, capturing all relevant metadata for each component.
 Packages such as nixpkgs#sbomnix provide tools for automation of this process in combination with standardized SBOM documentation generation, visualization tools, and vulnerability scanning capabilities based upon the graph.

 Using the passthru attribute of a Nix derivation, it is possible to bundle scripts for these tools alongside the package itself: